-NOTE: How ADLSA will deal with a worker’s complaint regarding the disciplinary actions taken by the employer, depends on whether these are: Non-dismissal penalties (warnings; wage deductions; suspension and delaying promotion/wage rises) or Dismissal from employment.
+NOTE: How the Ministry will deal with a worker’s complaint regarding the disciplinary actions taken by the employer depends on whether these are: Non-dismissal penalties (warnings; wage deductions; suspension and delaying promotion/wage rises) or Dismissal from employment.

 Scenario 3: My employer has accused me of deliberately causing damage and has or is going to deduct my wages.

-Step 1: Lodge complaint at ADLSA – within 7 days of notification of deduction.
+Step 1: Lodge complaint at the Ministry of Labour – within 7 days of notification of deduction.

-Step 2: ADLSA will decide to either cancel, reduce or agree the deduction.
-ADLSA’s decision is final.
+Step 2: Ministry of Labour will decide to either cancel, reduce or agree with the deduction.
+Ministry of Labour’s decision is final.

 Workers’ Support and Insurance Fund